efolenta/20-react-portfolio/README.md

 ### Deployed Link

 You can view the portfolio live right now!
 It's hosted on GitHub Pages thanks to the `gh-pages` node module.
-Open [Live Portfolio](https://efolenta.github.io/portfolio/) to view it in the browser.
+Open the [Live Portfolio](https://efolenta.github.io/portfolio/) to view it in the browser.

 ### Technologies Used